 regular staff need time away.
 Without this backup

 staffing model, the school nurses are often working

-when they are ill and should stay home.
+when they are ill.

 - Each nurse works independently at the assigned site which translates into a challenge based on the volume of visits.
 With over 29,000 visits in a year, each nurse sees an average of 42.5 students each day.